dialoguemd/covid-19/README.md

 Installs the dependencies.

 ### `npm start`
-Runs the app in the development mode.<br />
+Runs the app in the development mode.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
+The page will reload if you make edits.
 You will also see any lint errors in the console.

 ### `npm run build`
-Builds the app for production to the `build` folder.<br />
+Builds the app for production to the `build` folder.

 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br />
+The build is minified and the filenames include the hashes.

 Your app is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.